Swift Student Challenge 2025 Terms and Conditions

 Up to three hundred and fifty (350) Swift Student Challenge awards, including fifty (50) Distinguished Winner awards, will be given at Apple’s sole discretion.
 Only one award will be given per recipient.

-Each student selected for a Challenge award will receive a special gift from Apple and a complimentary voucher to take an App Development with Swift certification exam, subject to these Terms.
+Each student selected for a Challenge award will receive a complimentary voucher to take an App Development with Swift certification exam and AirPods Max, subject to these Terms.
 In addition, one year of individual membership in the Apple Developer Program will be assigned free of charge to eligible accounts of recipients who have reached the age of majority in their region.
 For eligible accounts that already have an individual membership in the Apple Developer Program, the membership will be renewed free of charge for one year once the current membership expires.
 Recipients who have not yet reached the age of majority in their region can contact Apple once they reach the age of majority and request to have their membership enabled.
 This membership is not transferrable.
 Apple is not responsible for lost or damaged awards.
 There will be no substitution of awards.
 All applicable taxes or fees are the sole responsibility of the recipient.

 Distinguished Winners